 That's how good he was.

 His fall from grace would come fast and furious in 2010, however, as he suffered through multiple bouts of diverticulitis, an intestinal disease, and lost back-to-back embarrassing fights to Cain Velasquez and Alistair Overeem.
-Now, he's back with WWE and seemingly causing a stir in both pro wrestling and MMA at least once a month.
+Now, he's back with WWE and coasting on a cake schedule that allows him to ply his trade without ever really breaking a sweat.

 It's been one hell of a ride with the Brockness Monster.